Explore

 Shelter review

-Posted : 12 years, 5 months ago on 6 November 2011 07:18 (A review of Shelter)
+Posted : 13 years ago on 6 November 2011 07:18 (A review of Shelter)

 I finished this movie and I'm really delighted.
 The script, with many clichés though, it’s lacking in boldness.
 However, is there something more cliché than life itself?
 The movie is well grounded, to evaluate in some respects, the script is so simple, basic, it may fall short on one hand, on the other not.
 It is with this mild form, subtle, daily, the film is so close to the viewer.
 The leading actor, congratulations, I realized that he stood out for his performance in this film by the press and public at the time, and after also in other studies.
 He has talent.
 So say the other actors that worked really well in the set.
 The characters also super common, do not fail to be valuable, I belonged, to many characters there who were so simple.